KirilStrezikozin/discord-trello-activity-app/README.md

 1. You can use the [Vercel Platform](https://vercel.com/) or similar to deploy this bot.
 See [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for details.

 2. You can configure bot behavior using environment variables.
 The way to set those will depend on the platform you use for deploying.
-Below is the standard format of the `.env.` file for the bot with the necessary credentials:
+Below is the standard format of the `.env` file for the bot with the necessary credentials:

 ```bash
 # .env file